OdBT/DisruptFem/README.md

-# DisruptFem
+# DisruptFem scripts
-Scripts generated for genomic data manipulation

-Description of the scripts
+Description of the scripts:

-1:
+1. RE_length_byChr.sh